 Q. Will I get the job if I get the highest score?

-A. If you are the top scorer you might be considered for the job, but having a high score does not guarantee
+A. If you are the top scorer you might be considered for the job, but having a high score

-of the selection process.
-If you are interested return your canvass letter
+equally important parts of the selection process.
+If you are interested, return your canvass letter

 opportunity for you to learn if this is the job for you.

 Q. What is a probationary appointment?

 A. The probationary period is a time when new employees must prove themselves capable of doing

 the job for which they were hired.
 The probationary term is a period of not less than eight (8) weeks,

 or more than fifty two (52) weeks for most open-competitive positions.
 Promotion appointments and transfers